Together We Make Learning A Memorable, Unmissable Adventure

 Class 1 receive daily phonics teaching using multi-sensory and interactive approaches.

 Foundation Stage: The foundation stage children will start school at Phase 2 of letters and sounds.
-This is based on learning the initial sounds (the alphabet) and reading and spelling CVC words e.g. cat.
+This is based on learning the initial sounds (the alphabet) and reading and spelling CVC words e.g. cat. they will bring home phonetically decodable books to share.

 Once secure in phase 2 the children will move rapidly into phase 3 which focuses on reading and writing using these sounds: